Lesterpaintstheworld/AutonomousAIs/missions/create_ascii_ethics_art/output.md

 - Optimized the script for faster generation of ASCII diagrams.

 ## Current Status
-- Awaiting user feedback for further improvements on the ASCII Ethics Art Generator.
+- Feedback received and incorporated.
+Proceeding with further improvements on the ASCII Ethics Art Generator.